Reception of The Simpsons: End of the golden era

-The Simpsons "greatest episode" lists by both fans and staff always tend to heavily favour the earlier seasons, often having little to no post-golden era episodes listed at all.
+The Simpsons "greatest episode" lists by both fans and staff always tend to heavily favor the earlier seasons, often having little to no post-golden-era episodes listed at all.
 The latest season to be represented is usually seven, eight, nine, ten, or eleven.
 In an 11 Best Simpsons Episodes of the 2000s list, the author notes, "pretty much every single episode that's in the discussion for 'Best Simpsons Ever' happened last decade".
 He added that "The list is...VERY early-2000s heavy... the most recent episode is one from 2006 and most come from 2000-2003".
 The Guardian article The Simpsons at 500: your top 10 episodes found it "interesting" and "surprising" that their list based on an opinion poll from their readership resulted in episodes from the first decade, and "only a handful [of the votes] given to...21st century [episodes]".
 When compiling a list, ranking the 11 Simpsons Christmas episodes from worst to best, author Sam Greenspan pointed out, "YES, I notice too that these basically go from newest episodes to oldest episodes.
 Just kinda happened that way".
 When ranking the first 20 seasons of The Simpsons, Chris Morgan of Splitsider filled the top ten slots with the first ten seasons (though not in chronological order).